Best cheap car chargers: Belkin vs Anker vs Kmart and more

 It might not suit those who need the flexibility that comes with additional ports or a form factor that perches itself a little higher to the steering wheel.
 Nevertheless, Belkin's BoostCharge Fast Car Charger does an excellent job of being simple, affordable and ticking all the boxes.

 Even if it doesn't incorporate the latest in GaN charging tech, the 30W charging found here ensures that any smartphones or other devices running out of battery won't stay that way for long.
-If you're after an easy fix then Belkin's latest is budget-friendly, well-built and easy to recommend.
+If you're after an easy fix then Belkin's latest is budget-friendly, well-built, easy on the eyes and even easier to recommend at its sub-$30 asking price.

 Lighting phone charger shaped like a question mark on a yellow background